imthatcarlos/newsbot/README.md

 ## Configure

 ```
 You'll have to create a Facebook page and app.
-See article: <http://bit.ly/2jBRPYO>
+See [article](http://bit.ly/2jBRPYO).
 ```

 Now you can message your bot.